 c) IP Remedies.
 If WorkOS reasonably believes the Service (or any component thereof) could infringe any third party’s Intellectual Property Rights, WorkOS may, at its sole option and expense, use commercially reasonable efforts to: (i) modify or replace the Service, or any component or part thereof, to make it non-infringing; or (ii) procure the right for Subscriber to continue using the Service.
 If WorkOS determines that neither alternative is commercially practicable, WorkOS may terminate this Agreement, in its entirety or with respect to the affected component, by providing written notice to Subscriber.
 The rights and remedies set forth in this Section 14 will constitute Subscriber’s sole and exclusive remedy and WorkOS’ sole and exclusive liability for any infringement or misappropriation of Intellectual Property Rights in connection with the Service.

 d) Indemnification Procedure.
 The party seeking defense and indemnity (the “Indemnified Party”) will promptly (and in any event no later than thirty (30) days after becoming aware of facts or circumstances that could reasonably give rise to any Claim) notify the other party (the “Indemnifying Party”) of the Claim for which indemnity is being sought, and will reasonably cooperate with the Indemnifying Party in the defense and/or settlement thereof.
-The Indemnifying Party will have the sole right to conduct the defense of any Claim for which the Indemnifying Party is responsible hereunder (provided that the Indemnifying Party may not settle any Claim without the Indemnified Party’s prior written approval unless the settlement is for a monetary amount, unconditionally releases the Indemnified Party from all liability without prejudice, does not require any admission by the Indemnified Party, and does not place restrictions upon the Indemnified Party’s business, products or services).
+The Indemnifying Party will have the sole right to conduct the defense of any Claim for which the Indemnifying Party is responsible hereunder (provided that the Indemnifying Party may not settle any Claim without the Indemnified Party’s prior written approval, unconditionally releases the Indemnified Party from all liability without prejudice, does not require any admission by the Indemnified Party, and does not place restrictions upon the Indemnified Party’s business, products or services).
 The Indemnified Party may participate in the defense or settlement of any such Claim at its own expense and with its own choice of counsel or, if the Indemnifying Party refuses to fulfill its obligation of defense, the Indemnified Party may defend itself and seek reimbursement from the Indemnifying Party.